Bob Lemon: Major League career

-Making it as a utility player
+Success as a utility player

 Lemon's major league debut came as a third baseman as a late season call-up on September 9, 1941.
 He appeared in five games and collected one hit in five plate appearances.
 He was joined by catcher and fellow rookie Jim Hegan.
 He repeated the same number of games in the 1942 season and failed to record a hit.
 Lemon served in the United States Navy during World War II and missed the next three seasons.
 Before leaving for tour duty in 1943, Lemon married Jane McGee.

 Lemon was the Indians' center fielder for Opening Day in 1946.
 On April 30, Indians pitcher Bob Feller no-hit the New York Yankees; Feller later wrote that Lemon's "daring catch" and "throwing to and doubling a man off second base" were key in "saving my" no-hitter.
 By season's end, however, Lemon had entered more games as a pitcher than a utility player.
-Before that season, Lemon had only pitched one inning while with Oswego and another while with Wilkes-Barre.
+Before that season, Lemon had pitched only one inning while with Oswego and another while with Wilkes-Barre.
 Birdie Tebbetts of the Detroit Tigers and Johnny Pesky of the Boston Red Sox had played against Lemon in Navy baseball games, and they spoke to Indians player-manager Lou Boudreau about switching Lemon from the outfield to the pitching mound.

 Boudreau discussed the potential move to pitcher with Yankees catcher Bill Dickey, who had also played in the Navy with Lemon.
 "I knew Lemon had a strong arm, and once I realized he was not going to hit with consistency as an outfielder, I thought it would be worthwhile to look at him as a pitcher," Boudreau later wrote.
 Lemon resisted the idea at first, but he agreed to the change after he learned that his salary could be higher as a pitcher.
 Lemon credited Indians coach Bill McKechnie with helping him to adjust to his new position.
 Indians pitching coach Mel Harder taught Lemon how to throw a slider, a key pitch in his repertoire.
 That same year, Indians owner Bill Veeck said that Lemon "some day will become the best pitcher in the American League".
 Lemon finished the 1946 season with a losing record (4–5), the only one he would have until 1957, and a career-low 2.49 ERA.
 He followed up his inaugural season as a pitcher with an 11–5 record.
 He appeared in 19 games before August, largely as a relief pitcher, but he made his first start in July against the Boston Red Sox.
 During the last two months of the season, Lemon went 9–3 and pitched six complete games, including two 11-inning outings.